rinikerlab/EnergyBasedClustering/README.md

 ## Performance

-The performance depends to a large degree on the number of proto clusters.
+The performance depends largely on the number of proto clusters.
 We found that for most datasets, 1K is a good starting point.
 For ~1K it should not take longer than a second.
 If you are not happy with the speed, you can experiment with the following parameters:

 percentile: A larger percentile will results in larger radii which will result in a smaller number of proto clusters
 proto_radius: Similarly, a larger proto radius will decrease the number of proto clusters.

 An implementation using sparse matrices is provided.
 This can provide huge speed ups if the number of proto clusters is larger than a few hundred.
-However, depending on your dataset, i.e. if there are disconnected components, we have observed numerical instabilities.
+However, depending on your dataset, i.e. if there are disconnected components, the sparse implementation can result in numerical instabilities.

 You can try it out with

 use_sparse [bool]: Uses the sparse matrix implementation.